gui-assis-zz/ViperTemplate/README.md

 ## About Viper

 ## How to install
-The installation process is simple and fast.
-> Clone the repository `https://github.com/gui-assis/ViperTemplate.git` and run installation script `make install_templates`
+- Clone the repository `https://github.com/gui-assis/ViperTemplate.git` and run installation script `make install_templates`

 ## How to uninstall
 > 1. Go to cloned path and run uninstallation script